[ Printer Friendly Version ] [ Report Abuse ]

 “That is the Ronan Daily,” I say, taking the empty seat next to her.

 “And you are giving this to me why?”
-This time her face clearly shows that she is surprised and in a way, I get where she is coming from.
-I mean, who wants to see, worst of all read, a newspaper that possibly has nasty things written about themself?
-That’s right, no one.
+This time her face clearly shows that she is startled and in a way, I get where she is coming from.
+I mean, who wants to see, worst of all read, a newspaper that possibly has nasty things written about themselves?